 The projections of Medicare's financial outlook in the trustees' report must be based on current law.
-Under these current-law projections, the financial condition of the HI trust fund has deteriorated since the 2011 trustees' report.
-This deterioration results from faster projected increases in HI expenditures for other than inpatient hospital services and a higher rate of increase in expenditures in the long range.
-Although the projected trust fund exhaustion date is the same as in last year's report, the 75-year HI deficit increased from 0.79 percent of taxable payroll to 1.35 percent.
+Under these current-law projections, the financial condition of the HI trust fund has improved since the 2012 trustees' report.
+This improvement results from more recent data and technical changes in projection methods.
+The projected trust fund exhaustion date is two years later than in last year's report, and the 75-year HI deficit decreased from 1.35 percent of taxable payroll to 1.11 percent.

-- HI expenditures currently exceed HI revenues.
-Although the gap is projected to narrow over the next few years, HI expenditures are expected to exceed revenues, including interest income, throughout the 75-year projection period.
+• HI expenditures currently exceed HI revenues.
+The gap is projected to narrow over the next few years, becoming a surplus for a few years before HI expenditures are expected to exceed revenues, including interest income, for the remainder of the 75-year projection period.
 The HI trust fund assets, therefore, will need to be redeemed.
-If the federal government is experiencing unified budget deficits, funding the redemptions will require that additional money be borrowed from the public, thereby increasing the federal deficit and debt. - The HI trust fund is projected to be depleted in 2024.
-At that time, payroll tax revenues are projected to cover only 87 percent of program costs, with the share declining to 67 percent in 2050.
-In 2085, payroll tax revenues are projected to cover 69 percent of program costs.
-There is no current provision for general fund transfers to cover HI expenditures in excess of dedicated revenues. - The projected HI deficit over the next 75 years is 1.35 percent of taxable payroll.
-Eliminating this deficit would require an immediate 47 percent increase in payroll taxes or a 26 percent reduction in benefits-or some combination of the two.
+If the federal government is experiencing unified budget deficits, funding the redemptions will require that additional money be borrowed from the public, thereby increasing the federal deficit and debt.

+- The HI trust fund is projected to be depleted in 2026.
+At that time, tax revenues are projected to cover only 87 percent of program costs, with the share declining to 71 percent in 2050.
+In 2085, payroll tax revenues are projected to cover 73 percent of program costs.
+There is no current provision for general fund transfers to cover HI expenditures in excess of dedicated revenues. - The projected HI deficit over the next 75 years is 1.11 percent of taxable payroll.
+Eliminating this deficit would require an immediate 38 percent increase in standard payroll taxes or a 22 percent reduction in benefits-or some combination of the two.
 Delaying action would require more drastic changes in the future.

 Current-law projections, however, likely understate the fiscal challenges to the Medicare HI trust fund.
 In particular, the scheduled reductions in provider payment rate updates to reflect productivity adjustments may not be sustainable in the long term.
-At the request of the trustees, the CMS Office of the Actuary provided an illustrative alternative analysis that phases down the productivity adjustments gradually over 15 years, beginning in 2020, from about 1.1 percent to 0.4 percent.
+At the request of the trustees, the CMS Office of the Actuary provided an illustrative alternative analysis that phases down the productivity adjustments gradually over 15 years, beginning in 2020, from about 1.1 percent to 0.4 percent and assumes no savings from IPAB.

-Under the illustrative alternative scenario, the HI trust fund also would be depleted in 2024, but the projected deficit over the next 75 years would be 2.43 percent of taxable payroll-compared to 1.35 percent under current-law projections.
-Eliminating this deficit would require an immediate 84 percent increase in payroll taxes or a 39 percent reduction in benefits-or some combination of the two.
+Under the illustrative alternative scenario, the HI trust fund also would be depleted in 2026, but the projected deficit over the next 75 years would be 2.17 percent of taxable payroll-compared to 1.11 percent under current-law projections.
+Eliminating this deficit would require an immediate 75 percent increase in standard payroll taxes or a 36 percent reduction in benefits-or some combination of the two.